 SQL Server license requirements are set out in the Microsoft Product Terms*, which can be found on the Microsoft Volume Licensing Website.

 You are responsible for obtaining the licenses required for eligible Microsoft applications running in the AWS cloud using the License Mobility through Software Assurance benefit, and for complying with all applicable Microsoft licensing requirements.
 Under the Product Terms, the number of licenses required varies based on the instance type, version of SQL Server, and the Microsoft licensing model you choose.
 Keep in mind that when you choose to bring in your existing SQL Server licenses, you cannot utilize AMIs with SQL Server that you purchase from AWS through license-included instances.
 You must bring in your own licenses using your own software media.

-To assist you with your virtual core licensing calculations under the Product Terms, the following table shows the number of virtual representations of hardware threads based on instance type.** If you run Microsoft SQL 2014 Enterprise Edition, there are additional Microsoft License Mobility SQL 2014 Enterprise Edition options available.
+To assist you with your virtual core licensing calculations under the Product Terms, the following table shows the number of virtual representations of hardware threads based on instance type.** If you run Microsoft SQL Enterprise Edition, there are additional Microsoft License Mobility SQL Enterprise Edition options available.
 Speak to your account manager for more details.

 |Instance Types||Virtual Representations of Hardware Threads**|

 * Please consult your specific Microsoft license agreements for information on how your software is licensed.
 You are solely responsible for complying with all applicable Microsoft licensing requirements, including the Product Terms.
 AWS recommends that you consult with your own advisors to understand and comply with the applicable Microsoft licensing requirements